Facial Hyperpigmentation

 Treated with Cosmelan – 6 weeks

-There are several treatment options available for the varying types of facial hyperpigmentation.
-During a consultation with board-certified dermatologist Dr. Michele Green, the appropriate treatment will be determined based on your medical history, past cosmetic treatments, skin type, and the types of dark spots you’re experiencing.
-From topical treatments, skincare, sunscreen, skin lightening serums, laser therapy, mircroneedling, and chemical peels, Dr. Green will help advise you and create the best skin care treatment for you.
+There are several treatment options available for different types of facial hyperpigmentation.
+During a consultation with board-certified dermatologist Dr. Michele Green, the appropriate treatment will be determined based on your medical history, previous cosmetic treatments, skin type, and the specific dark spots you’re experiencing.
+Dr. Green utilizes laser therapies, chemical peels, in-office procedures, and topical products to lighten hyperpigmentation.
+She will advise you and create the optimal treatment schedule for your needs.

 Chemical peel – 2 months before and after